robinrendle/robinrendle.com/_posts/2013-12-12-empty-libraries.md

 title: Empty Libraries
 date: 2013-12-12 04:05:00 -08:00
 tags:
-- libraries
-- games
-- playstation
   - design
+extract:
-extract: In moving to the next generation of consoles I’ve found that it’s somehow managed to fill me with a deep and bitter sadness.
+  In moving to the next generation of consoles I’ve found that it’s somehow managed to fill me with a deep and bitter sadness.
 This is mostly thanks to the ‘Library’ menu which is hidden amongst the rest of the interface of the Playstation 4, yet it’s not the questionable typography or arrangement of its icon that bothers me about this feature though
 update:
 city: Plymouth
 country: UK
 ---

 In moving to the next generation of consoles I’ve found that it’s somehow managed to fill me with a deep and bitter sadness.
 This is mostly thanks to the ‘Library’ menu which is hidden amongst the rest of the interface of the Playstation 4, yet it’s not the questionable typography or arrangement of its icon that bothers me about this feature though.
 What troubles me is the sheer audacity of the designer that called it a ‘library’, since opening it reveals nothing at all.
 But let me just rephrase that if you missed the problem there:

-*My video game library is empty and there’s not a single game inside.*
+_My video game library is empty and there’s not a single game inside._

 I mean, how can my library be empty?
 I’ve spent countless hours (I dread to estimate) and thousands of pounds with my enormous collection of video games.
 Even if the developers, the platform or even the company might not remember these legacy platforms, I certainly do.